STI testing

 STD and STI: How to prevent them?

-Everyone is affected by STIs, so everyone has to protect themselves from infection.
+Everyone can be affected by STIs, so every sexual partners have to protect themselves from infection.

 In case of doubt, especially after risky sex, it is recommended to get tested for STIs.